In the Spotlight

 Blood pressure: for high blood pressure also known as hypertension

-Body Mass Index: for weight, being more than 20 pounds overweight, also known as obesity
+Body Mass Index: for weight, being more than 20 pounds overweight, also known as obesity.

 Physical activity is anything that makes you move your body and burn calories.
 By exercising for as little as 30 minutes each day you can reduce your risk of heart disease.
 A first step you can make to improve your heart health is to start walking.
+If you need help, check out the VA MOVE! program to help with weight reduction.

 Heart healthy eating is simple; just eat what is good for your heart.
 Two ways to eat healthier is to read food labels and to eat the right balance of foods.